When it comes to getting in shape, tracking your body fat percentage can often be more insightful than focusing solely on the number on the scale.

 Why Track Your Fat-to-muscle Ratio?

-Tracking your body fat percentage is more than just a tool for monitoring aesthetics—it’s a key health metric.
+Body fat percentage isn’t a vanity marker; it’s actually an important health marker.
 I’ve coached athletes who felt discouraged by their weight on the scale, only to realize that they were building muscle and losing fat at the same time.

 Let me explain more:

 This is it if you’re looking for an easy way to estimate your body fat without fancy tools.
-I know it’s not scientific, but taking progress photos is one of the simplest ways to track your fat loss visually.
+I know it’s not scientific, but progress photos are a super simple way to actually see your fat loss.

-- Accuracy: Let’s be real, it’s not the most accurate method.
+• Accuracy: Let’s be real, it’s not the most accurate method.
 You won’t get an exact number for your body fat percentage, but it’s great for monitoring your progress.
-After all, pictures don’t lie!
+Pictures don’t lie—they’ll show your progress clearly.

 2. Waist Measurements